Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

-As it is possible to see, the picture information content is still quite poor.
+As it is possible to see, the picture details are not well-defined so the information content is quite poor.
 The following additional DICOM post-processing should be **sequentially** performed in order to enhance the image content.

 ### 1. Color Palette